How to Turn Your Team into Blogging Pros

 On the other hand, publishing four times a week might seem unattainable.
 Hiring a dynamite content marketing team (ahem) is one place to start.
 Indeed, most of our clients start with twice-weekly blogging and work up to daily posts over time.

-One way to increase blogging frequency is to enlist employees as authors.
-After all, they're already subject matter experts, and their interactions with customers give them unique insight into what topics are important.
-Turning your employees into publishing pros might take a bit of work, but it can also help add new depth to your B2B blog.
+One way to increase blogging frequency is to enlist employees as authors or editors for updating existing content.
+After all, they are already subject matter experts, and their interactions with customers give them unique insight into important topics.
+Turning your employees into publishing pros might take some work, but it can also help add new depth to your B2B blog.
 The key is to arm employees with this list of corporate blogging "do's" and "don'ts."

-We tend to think about blogging from an SEO perspectivewe’re writing all this content to help us “get found” by search engines.
+We tend to think about blogging from an SEO perspective, but that tends to hone in the focus on choosing the right keywords—after all, we're writing all this content to help us "get found” by search engines.
 And that’s certainly an important function of blogging.
 But also keep in mind that blogging has three other key benefits:

-• Establish the author, as a thought leader: Every article an employee writes is an opportunity to showcase the employee's deep expertise or unique insight as a subject area expert.
+• Establish the author as a thought leader: Every article a team member writes is an opportunity to showcase the team member's deep expertise or unique insight as a subject area expert.

-• Position the company and its products: Every article is also an opportunity to share the unique value proposition your company offers.
+• Position the company and its products: Every article is an opportunity to share your company's unique value proposition.

-So we really have three objectives with every blog article:
+So we have three objectives with every blog article:

 To that end, the following recommendations will help you achieve all three objectives:

-• Feel free to get a little long-winded: (Okay, not too long-winded…) Studies show that Google and other search engines are increasingly giving preference to longer contentthink 1,000 to 2,000 words.
-While not every article needs to be that long, aiming for about 800 (quality) words can help bring you closer to that mark and help maximize the SEO benefits of your blogging efforts.
+• Feel free to get a little long-winded: (Okay, not too long-winded…) Studies show that Google and other search engines increasingly prefer longer contentthink 1,500 to 2,000 words.

-• Think about how people read online: People tend to process online content more than they would printed material.
-It’s important to make content more “skimmable” on the blog.
-This means that blog authors will benefit from writing shorter paragraphs; adding sub-headings; and including bulleted or numbered lists where appropriate.
+• Think about how people read online: People tend to process online content more than they would print.
+It's important to make content more “skimmable” on the blog.
+This means blog authors will benefit from writing shorter paragraphs, subheadings, and bulleted or numbered lists where appropriate.

-• Include pictures: Studies also consistently show that including pictures increases people’s engagement: they’re more likely to keep reading; click on links or CTAs; etc. Even using stock images is preferable to publishing a totally unillustrated article.
+• Include pictures: Studies also consistently show that including pictures increases people's engagement: they're more likely to keep reading, click on links or CTAs, etc. Even using stock images is preferable to publishing an unillustrated article.

 Bad Blogging Habits to Avoid

 • Assuming the reader has the same deep knowledge as you do: Throwing around business terms and concepts without the proper explanation is a surefire turnoff.
-If your reader doesn't understand what you're talking about, she is going to stop reading and move on to someone who is more clear and informative.
+If your reader doesn't understand what you're talking about, she will stop reading and move on to someone more clear and informative.

 For more tips on growing through content marketing, download our guide to unlocking business growth.